 The State of California also requires that all officials who receive a stipend for attending public meetings complete ethics training totaling two hours every two years.
-The City Clerk's Office will advise you of in-person and on-line training opportunities to meet this requirement.
+This will not apply to Committee members not eligible to receive stipends.
+The City Clerk's Office will advise you of inperson and on-line training opportunities to meet this requirement.

-The failure to comport with the Code of Conduct, Conflict of Interest Code, and or the above State law requirements constitutes grounds for removal from office.
+The failure to comport with the Code of Conduct, Conflict of Interest Code, or the above State law requirements constitutes grounds for removal from office.